drazoxXD/FxServer-Update-log/README.md

 # You will need:
 - Node.Js <br />
 # Running the bot! (aka webhook)
-Change the webhook in the bot.js and run the but with the provided commands! <br />
+Change the webhook in the bot.js and run the bot with the provided commands! <br />
 ``` npm i ``` <br />
 ```node bot.js``` <br />
 <br />